apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/udf.md

         connect feed ProcessedTwitterFeed to dataset ProcessedTweets;

-The `addHashTags` function is already provided in the example UDF.To see what records are being inserted into the dataset, we can perform a simple dataset scan after allowing a few moments for the feed to start ingesting data:
+The `addHashTags` function is already provided in the example UDF.To see what objects are being inserted into the dataset, we can perform a simple dataset scan after allowing a few moments for the feed to start ingesting data: